 Value of Spiritual Intimacy

 Not all men and women value spiritual intimacy.
-However, married couples who share spiritual intimacy, along with bathing together, and having physical intimacy report being happiest in one research study.
+However, according to one research study, married couples who share spiritual intimacy, bathing together, and having physical intimacy report being the happiest.

 The only conversation is a simple “Amen” at the end of each person’s turn.